pnp/pnpcore/docs/articles/contributor/extending the model - SharePoint REST.md

 }
 ```

-### Running an API call and processing the resulting json as part of your code
+### Running an API call and processing the resulting JSON as part of your code

 Some API calls do return data, but the returned data cannot be loaded into the current model.
 In those cases you should use the `RawRequestAsync` method.
 This method accepts an `ApiCall` instance as input together with the `HttpMethod`.
 Below sample shows how this can be used to recycle a list (= move list to the site's recycle bin).
 The sample shows how the `ApiCall` is built and executed via the `RawRequestAsync` method.
-This method returns an `ApiCallResponse` object that contains the json response from the server, which is processed and as a result the recycle bin item id is returned and the list is removed from the model.
+This method returns an `ApiCallResponse` object that contains the JSON response from the server, which is processed and as a result the recycle bin item id is returned and the list is removed from the model.

 ```csharp
 public async Task<Guid> RecycleAsync()